COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 # Other Accomplishments
 ## OpenGov
-In partnership with Financial Management and IT [FIGURE OUT A WAY TO CONSISTENTLY REFER TO IT; I THINK WE SHOULD JUST USE JONATHAN'S TITLE INSTEAD OF IT, IS HE THE CIO?, THAT SOUNDS MORE LEGIT; REPLACE IT WITH CIO ASSUMING THAT'S HIS TITLE SO CHECK WTIH HIM IF YOU DON'T KNOW IT], we [TAKE OUT 'we are able' or 'we were able' and just go right for the verb] launched a public-facing budget tool, OpenGov, that to our knowledge is among the most transparent budget visualizations in the country.
+In partnership with Financial Management and the CIO, we launched a public-facing budget tool, OpenGov, that to our knowledge is among the most transparent budget visualizations in the country.

 ![OpenGov](http://take.ms/WSg3A)